Child Support Lawyer in Marina del Rey

 If a parent attempts to avoid paying child support by refusing to work or working less, the Los Angeles family court will “impute” their income, meaning calculate an expected payment amount based on employment history, education, training, etc. If payment is not made or made on time, the court may enforce the order by directly taking the payments from the parent’s paycheck.

-The state of California has a complex formula on how child support payments will be calculated.
+The state of California has a complex formula for calculating child support payments.
 While there are many online calculators to assist you, here are some general factors to consider:

 - The gross income of each parent

-- Any income tax deductions that are able to be claimed
+- Any income tax deductions that can be claimed

-- The cost of child care which each parent will be responsible for
+- The cost of child care that each parent will be responsible for

 Is Child Support Mandatory in California?